 Its main advantage is that tasks with a start and end date get automatically projected on the timeline.
 Don’t get me wrong.
 You can still draw your task durations, which is excellent automation for those who want to ditch Excel for a simple Gantt chart generator.

-Plus, the learning curve is nice and shallow, so you’ll learn how to use it in no time.
+Plus, the learning curve is shallow, so you’ll quickly learn how to use it.

 From a planning perspective, you can link tasks and milestones with the help of dependencies to see which ones need to be finished before others start.
-There’s also the possibility to account for overlap or delay in the project, something project managers working with cross-functional teams will appreciate.
-Speaking of cross-functionality, for a better grasp of product vs. project manager roles, the article covers the experience and technical skills needed in IT.
+There’s also the possibility of accounting for overlap or delay in the project, something project managers working with cross-functional teams will appreciate.

-BONUS: save a project along with its tasks and dependencies as a project template—it will remap all project parameters according to their duration and links once you add it again.
+BONUS: Save a project along with its tasks and dependencies as a project template—once you add it again, it will remap all project parameters according to their duration and links.

-Speaking of visual indicators, Paymo’s got plenty of them.
+Speaking of visual indicators, Paymo’s timeline has plenty of them.
 Past due dates and broken dependencies are signaled in red, while a task’s progress (the tracked time vs. the total hourly budget) is indicated by a darker green color over a lighter one.

-Color coding is helpful because Gantt charts are supposed to be visual.
+Color coding is helpful because the Gantt timeline is supposed to be visual.
 A good Gantt chart has a shaded portion in case the budget has been surpassed, which Paymo has.
 This feature is vital to make sure you stay within budget.

-Regarding course correction, make adjustments manually or use the auto-scheduling options.
+For course correction, you can make adjustments manually or use the auto-scheduling options.
 However, there’s no undo button, so you better be sure about your changes.

 Pair this with the critical path functionality that highlights the shortest road to completing a project, and you’re one step ahead of delivering projects with minimal risk.